VIAME/scallop-tk/README.md

 First, install [CMake](https://cmake.org/runningcmake/) and build or install [OpenCV](http://opencv.org/) and [Caffe](http://caffe.berkeleyvision.org/).

-Next, checkout this repository, run CMake on it, and then build using your compiler of choice.
+Next, checkout this repository, run CMake on it, point CMake to the installed dependencies, and then build using your compiler of choice.

-Alternatively, ScallopTK can be build in [VIAME](https://github.com/Kitware/VIAME.git) via enabling it in the build settings.
+Alternatively, ScallopTK can be built in [VIAME](https://github.com/Kitware/VIAME.git) via enabling it in the build settings (VIAME_ENABLE_SCALLOP_TK=ON).
+This can be useful and easier since it also builds all of the dependencies of caffe.

 Run Instructions
 ----------------

 A manual is [provided](Documentation/Manual.pdf), though it is out of date and in need of updating.
+The most basic way to run the core detector pipeline is to run:

+./ScallopDetector PROCESS_DIR InputDirectoryWithImages OutputDetectionFile.txt

+You can switch between AdaBoost and CNN classifiers in the SYSTEM_SETTINGS file.